 Located in Williamsburg, Brooklyn, this brewery brews craft beer and distributes in 25 states and 20 countries.
-Take a tour on Saturdays and Sundays to see how this brewery operates.
+Take a free tour on Sundays!

 Even if there were no books in this building, it would still be something of wonder to stroll through.
 The building itself is gorgeous (and huge) and holds over 51 million items.
 See lots of ongoing exhibits and collections and make sure to stop by the Reading Room, an absolutely beautiful space (that stretches the length of two city blocks) with 52-foot tall ceilings, bronze lamps, and captivating murals.